concordium-cl/sandbox/.github/ISSUE_TEMPLATE/improvement-report.md

 ---
-name: Bug Report
+name: Improvement Report
-about: If you have found a bug, please create a bug report.
+about: To suggest an improvement, please create an improvement report.
 title: ''
-labels: ''
+labels: "[R] improvement"
 assignees: ''

 ---